Post-Exertional Malaise in Soldier With Lyme Disease

 CLICK BELOW TO LISTEN TO PODCAST

-Although repeat testing for Lyme disease was negative, the man was treated clinically for Lyme disease based on symptoms, possible tick exposure during military trainings and the lack of other definitive findings.
+Although repeat Lyme disease testing remained negative, the patient was treated clinically based on symptoms, possible tick exposure during military training, and the absence of another definitive explanation.

-He received three courses of doxycycline.
-Further Lyme disease tests were inconclusive.
+He received three courses of doxycycline, but additional Lyme disease testing remained inconclusive.

-The patient was forced to stop treatment after it worsened his symptoms, causing an increase in joint pain, intermittent nerve pain, headache, fatigue, cognitive difficulties, anxiety, mild depression, and increased chest pain.
+The patient was forced to stop treatment after worsening joint pain, intermittent nerve pain, headaches, fatigue, cognitive difficulties, anxiety, depression, and increased chest pain.

-The patient then sought treatment with a functional medicine doctor.
-His workup focused on mycotoxicosis in part due to his living and training environments.
+The patient later sought care through a functional medicine physician.
+His evaluation focused in part on possible mycotoxicosis related to environmental exposures during military living and training conditions.

-“Additionally, the patient struggled emotionally with anxiety, depression, environmental stimulation (such as bright and flashing lights and loud noises), and sensitivity to stress.”
+“Additionally, the patient struggled emotionally with anxiety, depression, environmental stimulation (such as bright and flashing lights and loud noises), and sensitivity to stress,” the authors explained.

 He was subsequently diagnosed with chronic fatigue syndrome/myalgic encephalomyelitis (CFS/ME) following resolved acute mycotoxicosis.